Dragon Quest: Main series

-Spinoffs
+Spin-offs

 The franchise includes several spin-off games, including the Dragon Quest Monsters RPG.
 The series has also inspired arcade games such as the Japanese Dragon Quest: Monster Battle Road, where players compete for real-life cards with monster data that the arcade game issues to the players through a slot on its front.
 The latter is the only spin-off series to have none of its titles released outside Japan.
 The Mystery Dungeon and Itadaki Street series use characters and other elements from Dragon Quest games, and the Mystery Dungeon series has gone on to spawn its own franchise.

-In 1993 Chunsoft developed a SNES game that included Torneko (a.k.a.
+In 1993, Chunsoft developed a SNES game that included Torneko (a.k.a.
 Torneko Taloon), a character that first appeared in Dragon Quest IV.
 The roguelike game Torneko no Daibōken: Fushigi no Dungeon continues Torneko's story from Dragon Quest IV as he attempts to make his store famous, venturing into mysterious dungeons to retrieve items to stock his store with.
 The game was successful in Japan.
 In 2000 the direct sequel Torneko: The Last Hope was released in Japan and the United States.
 The gameplay is similar to the first game, though Torneko: The Last Hope is considered easier to play.
 The game sold enough copies in Japan to allow development of the second direct sequel on the PlayStation 2, Fushigi no Dungeon 3 Torneko no Daibouken.
 The second and third Torneko games have had remakes for the Game Boy Advance (GBA).
-A later game featured Yangus, a character who first appeared in Dragon Quest VIII; Dragon Quest: Shōnen Yangus to Fushigi no Dungeon follows Yangus on his adventures before he meets up with Hero in the aforementioned game.
-The success of Torneko no Daibōken spawned the Mystery Dungeon series that has grown to include franchises beyond Dragon Quest, as well as other clones.
+A later game featured Yangus, a character who first appeared in Dragon Quest VIII; Dragon Quest: Young Yangus and the Mystery Dungeon follows Yangus on his adventures before he meets up with Hero in the aforementioned game.
+The success of Torneko no Daibōken spawned the Mystery Dungeon series that has grown to include franchises beyond Dragon Quest.

 When Enix took over the Monopoly-inspired video game series Itadaki Street, the Dragon Quest franchise became an integral part of the game in its second version, Itadaki Street 2: Neon Sain wa Bara Iro ni.
 The first Itadaki Street, released by ASCII, did not contain elements from the Dragon Quest franchise.
 The fourth game in the series, Dragon Quest & Final Fantasy in Itadaki Street Special, included characters from the Final Fantasy franchise, and later versions would include characters from Mario.